 The blast cap can be expressed as:

-So to find where the pre-cap portion of the model stops, we must find the range of in which (7) is true.
+So to find where the pre-cap portion of the model stops, we must find the range of H in which (7) is true.

 Since we have a constant threshold, then if we ignore pre-cap damage, any status buildup dealt will be linearly proportional to the damage it deals.